nimble-123/playbooks/README.md

 * osx-common
 * osx-gui
+* osx-host
 * osx-ci

 Usage
 =====

-To bootstrap a fresh OSX install, run the following:
+To bootstrap an OSX machine to run playbooks, run:

     curl -s https://raw.githubusercontent.com/dghubble/playbooks/master/osx-bootstrap.sh | bash

-to setup Homebrew, Ansible, and git, the minimal tools needed to run the osx-dev playbook to provision a development machine.
+This will ensure Homebrew is setup, Ansible is installed, a minimal git installation is available, and the latest playbooks sources have been fetched.

+To provision an OSX development machine, run:

+    ansible-playbook playbooks/osx-dev.yml -i "localhost," -c local --ask-sudo-pass

+To provision an OSX CI machine, run:

+    ansible-playbook playbooks/osx-ci.yml -i "localhost," -c local --ask-sudo-pass